Data Breach Prevention: 14 Tactics, Techniques & Tools

 13. Regularly Test and Update Incident Response Plans

-Like some previous items discussed, incident response plans require regular, structured testing and updating.
+Like some of the previous items discussed, incident response plans require regular, structured testing and updating.
 These plans change as the digital environment evolves, so updates are inevitable.
-Testing and redesign before an incident is better than because of one!
+It’s better to test and redesign in advance of an incident than because of one!

 Updating those incident response plans based on tabletop lessons comes next.
 Whatever your stakeholders, particularly the security experts, learn during the tabletops should be inputs that refine incident procedures and overall company security policy.
-Regular schedule updates reflect strict attention to the larger security threat landscape’s constant change—whether that be various attack vectors, technological changes, or regulatory cycles.
+Regular updates on regular schedules reflect strict attention to the larger security threat landscape’s constant change—whether that be various attack vectors, technological changes, or even regulatory cycles.

 14. Implement Network Segmentation

 Network segmentation is a powerful, sophisticated cybersecurity strategy approach.
-It is literally what it sounds like: the separation of critical network assets from less critical ones.
+And it is quite literally what it sounds like: the separation of critical network assets from less critical ones.
 Network segmentation divides a whole network into isolated parts, each equipped with its own security controls, protocols, and policies.
-This approach is highly effective at limiting the impact of security breaches, as attackers cannot quickly move around your company’s network should they gain access.
+This approach is highly effective at limiting security breaches impact as attackers cannot easily move around your company’s network should they gain access.
 Thus, segmentation is a proactive breach containment.

 If you are still not convinced, a 2023 Gartner report showed that companies utilizing network segmentation experienced a 35% decrease in breach-related costs.
 This is a solid reminder that investing in a breach prevention strategy now can produce material financial savings later.